TOP

 Second, users missed the bookmark icons next to each provider in the list view.
 Adding a simple outline dramatically improved their visibility.

-In our second round of usability testing (below), this update proved successful and participants had no issues with bookmarking.
+In the second round of usability testing described below, this update proved successful: participants had no issues with bookmarking.

 Prototype test round 2

-In this test, we leveraged the UserTesting network of participants and were able to get richer feedback and broader opinions from six parents.
+For the second test, I used the UserTesting participant network to gather richer feedback from six parents.

 Testing insights: